raiden-network/raiden/docs/adr/0012-token-swaps.rst

 Finding Routes Through Multiple Networks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently, the PFS handles each token network seperately, which prevents
+Currently, the PFS handles each token network separately, which prevents
 it from finding routes across different token networks.
 Implementing
 support for cross-TN-routes requires some changes to the data structures
 used in the PFS.
 Doing this naively will result in slow pathfinding,